joshembling/laragenie/README.md

 return [
     'bot' => [
         'name' => 'Laragenie', // The name of your chatbot 'welcome' => 'Hello, I am Laragenie, how may I assist you today?', // Your welcome message 'instructions' => 'Write only in markdown format.
 Only write factual data that can be pulled from indexed chunks.', // The chatbot instructions
     ],

     'chunks' => [
-        'size' => 1000, // Maximum caracters to separate chunks
+        'size' => 1000, // Maximum number of caracters to separate chunks ],
-    ],

     'database' => [